CROWN KILLS MAGNA CARTA - JURY TRIALS TO BE CUT

 (Magna Carta.
 Clause 39)

 10/03/26 the Courts & Tribunals Bill passed its 2nd reading 312-245.
-The custodial abuse of the Crown checked since 1215 by Magna Carta (the Great Charter) burns with judge only trials and the death of trial by jury.
-The crown arresting, charing, prosecuting will soon again have the power to judge and jail its subjects without check.
-The Bill erases 812 years of civil progress and reverts the justice system back to the age of incompetent King John Plantagent.
+The custodial abuse of the Crown checked since 1215 by Magna Carta burns with judge-only trials and the death of trial by jury.
+The crown arresting, charging, prosecuting will soon again have the power to judge and jail its subjects without check.
+The Bill erases 812 years of civil progress and reverts the justice system back to the age of the incompetent King John Plantagent.

 This comprehensive but concise article concerns the trojan landmark 'Courts & Tribunal Bill' aka 'the Anti-Juries Bill.'
-At the time publication this has just passed its 2nd reading and seeks to reverse 812 years of civil progress ending 'trial by peers' restoring the states powers to arrest, charge, prosecute and in-prison without civilian oversight.
+At the time publication this has just passed its 2nd reading and seeks to reverse 812 years of civil progress ending 'trial by peers.'
+This restores the states powers to arrest, charge, prosecute and in-prison without civilian oversight.

 NOTHING IN THIS ARTICLE CONSTITUTES LEGAL ADVICE AND YOU ARE REFERRED TO OUR TERMS OF USE ACCORDINGLY.